 Collection and Transportation

 BDS Waste Disposal owns and operates 12 tractor trailers, two of which are equipped with loading arms, and four rear loading compactor trucks.
 All of our trucks are operated by skilled, dependable drivers that load tires efficiently and in a timely manner.

 For businesses with larger tire piles, we utilize tractor trailers.

 For businesses that do not have room to pile tires and have too many tires for a weekly run, BDS offers box trailers that are picked up on an on-call basis.

-BDS also offers container service for businesses that wish to keep their tires out of site and out of the weather.
+BDS also offers container service for businesses that wish to keep their tires out of sight and unexposed.
 This type of service is also on an on-call basis.

 For smaller tire collections, customers can be serviced on an on-call basis, weekly or bi-weekly schedule with the rear loading compactor trucks.